-To the extent permissible by law, UW-Madison will endeavor to keep victim information private.
-However, once a report is made to the University, or the University has notice of an incident of sexual assault, domestic violence, dating violence, or stalking, confidentiality cannot be guaranteed unless that information is reported directly to one of the confidential resources listed.
+To the extent permissible by law, UW-Madison will endeavor to keep victim and necessary party information private.
+However, once a report is made to the University, or the University has notice of an incident of sexual assault, sexual harassment, domestic violence, dating violence, or stalking, confidentiality cannot be guaranteed unless that information is reported directly to one of the confidential resources listed.
 UW-Madison will strive to maintain as confidential any accommodations or protective measures provided to the victim, but keeping victim information confidential may limit UW-Madison's ability to provide accommodations or protective measures.

-For victims aged 18 and older who report to non-confidential sources, relevant information will be shared only with those who need to know, such as Title IX Coordinators and Deputy Coordinators, complaint investigators, and other individuals who are responsible for handling the school's response to incidents of sexual violence.
+For victims aged 18 and older who report to non-confidential sources, reports of sexual assault, domestic violence, dating violence and stalking are directed to the Title IX Coordinator, who will share relevant information only with those who need to know, such as Deputy Title IX Coordinators, complaint investigators, and other individuals who are responsible for handling the school's response to incidents, or as necessary to comply with the Wisconsin Public Records law, a valid subpoena, a lawful discovery request, or a governmental inquiry or investigation.
+UW-Madison follows applicable Title IX guidance and the requirements of the federal Family Educational Rights and Privacy Act, 20 U.S.C. s.
+1232g, when evaluating whether to disclose student information.
 In the case of minors, UW-Madison employees must report child abuse to Child Protective Services or local law enforcement.

 For Clery Act reporting and disclosures, a victim's name or identifying information will never appear in a Crime Warning, on the Daily Crime Log or in the ASR.
-UW-Madison will redact a victim's identifying information when responding to requests for information pursuant to the Wisconsin Public Records law, which governs the disclosure of student education records.
+UW-Madison will redact a victim's identifying information when responding to requests for information pursuant to the Wisconsin Public Records law.
 The University also will not disclose identifiable information about research subjects if prohibited by an NIH-issued Certificate of Confidentiality, HIPAA regulations and state laws pertaining to the privacy of health information or promises of confidentiality made to research subjects pursuant the federally required consent form and authorization form.
-UW-Madison must respond to court ordered subpoenas that are not prohibited by other applicable law, and may not be able to redact information when responding to a subpoena.
+UW-Madison must respond to valid subpoenas that are not prohibited by other applicable law, and may not be able to redact information when responding to a subpoena.

-Victims have the option to access confidential resources such as UHS Counseling and Consultation, UHS EVOC, UHS Clinical Medicine, a Sexual Assault Nurse Examiner, Domestic Abuse Intervention Services, the Rape Crisis Center, UW-Madison Ombuds and the Employee Assistance Office.
-Other licensed healthcare providers, counselors and social workers employed by the University follow the confidentiality requirements of their profession when they providing care to a patient or a client.
+There are confidential resources available such as UHS Counseling and Consultation, UHS EVOC, UHS Clinical Medicine, a Forensic Nurse Examiner, Domestic Abuse Intervention Services, the Dane County Rape Crisis Center, UW-Madison Ombuds and the Employee Assistance Office.
+Other licensed healthcare providers, counselors and social workers employed by the University follow the confidentiality requirements of their profession when they are providing care to a patient or a client.
 Additionally, staff from the McBurney Disability Resource Center, campus Disability Coordinators, Divisional Disability Representatives and interpreters do not disclose reports of prior victimization that they become aware of as part of the disability accommodation process or when providing translation services.